 - Put food out in your front and back yard, and some bedding that smells familiar.
 Leave your back gate open in case the animal returns.

 Any harnesses, collars or leashes provided for your foster animal should continue to be used exactly as instructed.
 If the gear you are provided does not work effectively or gets destroyed, please notify the foster team and arrange to pick up replacements.
-In general, dogs should never be walked with a basic collar and leash, and will usually require a harness, martingale collar and/or weiss walkie.
+In general, dogs should never be walked with a standard collar and leash, and will usually require a harness, martingale collar and/or weiss walkie.
 Retractable leashes are dangerous to use and strictly prohibited.

-If you have dogs at home, we strongly recommend bringing them to the shelter for meet & greets with potential foster dogs.
+If you have dogs at home, we often recommend bringing them to the shelter for meet & greets with potential foster dogs.
 In many cases, meet & greets are required.
 Nonetheless, it’s still very important to use caution and follow recommended procedures when introducing a foster animal to your resident pets.

 Also, please follow provided guidelines when introducing your foster dog to other dogs out in public.
 All interactions must be on leash and supervised.
 Dog parks are strictly prohibited.